July 13, 2023

 When To Test On Paid Social

-Put simply, testing is productive when you have two highly distinct creative options or audiences, and plenty of time or a large budget.
+Testing is productive when you have two highly distinct creative options or audiences, and plenty of time or a large budget.

-When you have two different creative directions and want to minimize subjectivity, then it’s a good time to test.
+When you have two creative directions and want to minimize subjectivity, it’s a good time to test.
 Pressure testing your assumptions is important when you have a bold idea or point of view, but it’s less effective when you don’t have an existing hypothesis.

 Split tests using different creative elements, such as visuals, copy, or calls to action, gather data-driven insights on what performs best.
 Built-in split testing tools offered in Meta and TikTok make it straightforward to implement holdout tests.